Consumer medicine information

 Nirmatrelvir.

 There were no nirmatrelvir-related adverse effects in a pre- and postnatal developmental study in rats.
-In a pre- and postnatal developmental study in rats dosed with nirmatrelvir from gestation day 6 to lactation day 20, lower body weights (up to 8% lower than that of the control group on postnatal day 17) were observed in the offspring of pregnant rats at 1000 mg/kg/day (10 times the human exposure based on unbound AUC at the recommended clinical dose).
+In a pre- and postnatal developmental study in rats dosed with nirmatrelvir from gestation day 6 to lactation day 20, lower body weights (up to < 8% lower than that of the control group on postnatal day 17) were observed in the offspring of pregnant rats at 1000 mg/kg/day (10 times the human exposure based on total AUC at the recommended clinical dose).
 No significant differences in offspring body weight were observed from PND 28 to PND 56.
-No body weight changes in the offspring were noted at 300 mg/kg/day (6 times the human exposure based on unbound AUC at the recommended clinical human dose).
+No body weight changes in the offspring were noted at 300 mg/kg/day (6 times the human exposure based on total AUC at the recommended clinical human dose).

 Ritonavir.